This is our all-in-one roundup reviewing every Avast consumer security solution for 2021. On this page, after our brief intro, you’ll find

 We launched the simulator and Avast Premium Security realized this was something new, and announced that it was being scanned for threats.
 A positive start?
 Maybe, but around 15 seconds later Avast told us the simulator was safe, then did nothing at all as it encrypted thousands of user files.

-Our simulator isn't real malware, though, so while we treat successful detections as a plus, we don't penalize apps which fail to detect it.
+Our simulator isn't real malware, though, so while we treat successful detections as a plus, we don't significantly penalize apps which fail to detect it.

 What's more, this isn't Avast's only ransomware defense.
 There's another more effective layer available.